 - MEDA is helping Dance Mission find a new home in the Mission.
 The plan calls for redevelopment of 1980 Mission Street, owned by United Food and Commercial Workers (UFCW) Local 648, whose Board recently gave its consent to enter into a Memorandum of Understanding for redevelopment, cognizant that this will increase the value of their asset.
 Dance Mission and UFCW will continue to work together with MEDA to refine cost estimates, plus structure an operational plan and financing strategy to execute the project.

-- MEDA is developing 1990 Folsom and 2070 Bryant to continue rebuilding the supply of affordable housing for families and to add arts and industrial space.
+- MEDA is developing 1990 Folsom and 681 Florida (former address 2070 Bryant) to continue rebuilding the supply of affordable housing for families and to add arts and industrial space.
 The property at 1990 Folsom is the site of a long-vacant bakery, which will be redeveloped with funding from the passage of November 2015’s Prop A Housing Bond, of which $50 million was earmarked to the Mission.
-The site at 2070 Bryant was secured as a community benefit from a luxury-condo development next door.
+The site at 681 Florida was secured as a community benefit from a luxury-condo development next door.
 Each building will have over 10,000 square feet of affordable space for arts organizations and commercial tenants integrated with over 130 apartments for families.

 2. Policy & advocacy

 - MEDA spearheaded Proposition X, passed by San Francisco voters in November 2016.
 Prop X called for limiting the conversion of Production, Distribution and Repair (PDR) spaces, which run the gamut from auto-repair shops to warehouse spaces for artists, so that buildings that were used for these spaces could not be completely converted into luxury-rate developments.